upala-digital-identity/docs/source/explosive-bots.rst

 Explosive bots
 ==============
-Every group has a pool of money (presumably DAI).
+Every group has a pool of money (DAI).
 Every group member has a share in the group's pool (not necessary, simplified here).

 Every user has an option to attack any group.
 That is to steal a portion of the group's pool.
 The amount of theft depends on the user score in that group.
 The attack affects all groups along the path from the user to the attacked group.